msyvr/raytracer/README.md

 ### Python ray tracing engine
-- render 3D scenes: geometric elements (spheres, planes) with specific optical properties, plus point sources of light
-- scene elements: generated as class instances
+- Render a 3D scene by simulating its illumination
-- for each output image pixel, in-scene optical interactions are computed to determine the color of the pixel's incoming light ray
+- For each output image pixel, in-scene optical interactions are computed to determine the color of the pixel's incoming light ray
-  - this process is computationally intensive
+  - !computationally intensive
-  - this implementation isn't performance optimized via parallelization, bounding volumes, etc.
+  - this implementation is *not* performance optimized via parallelization, bounding volumes, etc.
-  - run time depends on image size and recursion depth (for indirect reflection and refraction components contributing to the incoming ray)
+  - run time depends on image size and recursion depth
-- pixel color value computed as: ambient + diffusely surface-scattered (occluded 'shadow' areas omitted) + indirect reflection and refraction (computed recursively, to light source or depth-limit/timeout)

 ### Use
 - $ python3 main.py
-- output/image file: raytray.png
+- Output/image file: raytray.png
-- run time:
+- Run time:
-  - !!NB!! display_scale and recursion depth parameters will determine execution time:
+  - scales with 'display_scale' and recursion 'depth' parameters:
-    - display default is 16:9 * display_scale
+    - display size (default): 16:9 * display_scale
     - run time scales with number of pixels: display_scale**2
   - WARNING: ray tracing is computationally expensive and, in its current state, this code is not suitable for real-time frame generation
     - example images generated with recursion depth = 0 (no Fresnel components) and display_scale = 50 on a 2015 MacBookPro running on Mojave 10.14.6 with a 2.9 GHz Intel Core i5 processor: